 - Diminish the time you spend managing the business of your organization.

 - Increase your time practicing medicine commensurate with your training and delivering higher quality clinical outcomes for your patients.

-Symedica Network has audited and critically reviewed over 82 million dollars of healthcare clinical services provided in predominately behavioral health care practices and facilities, and primary care physicians since 1996 at the request of conscientious providers.
-We have demonstrated to the providers meaningful ways of streamlining clinical services with a “best practices” mindset, while yielding positive client -centered clinical outcomes.
+Symedica Network has audited and critically reviewed hundreds of millions of dollars of healthcare clinical services provided in predominately pain management, behavioral healthcare practices and facilities, and primary care physicians since 1996 at the request of conscientious providers.
+We have demonstrated to the providers meaningful ways of streamlining clinical services with a “best practices” mindset, while yielding positive client-centered clinical outcomes.
 Risk management in healthcare are preformed in the following compliance audit processes:

 Clinical Services Audits

 Medical necessity and levels of care audits examine cumulative factors the provider has made in making determinations of appropriate levels for patient placement.
 CMS, and other payers, are requiring providers demonstrate a clear mental thought process in determining the what, where, why, how, and when a patient receives care.

 By examining documentation patterns and treatment planning, we are able to compare performance and clinical assumptions with those in other clinical systems nationally for comparison and benchmarking.
 It is from such extensive audits SyMedica developed and offers to providers in the integrated behavioral pain management specialty a specialized rating placement index as an effective tool for determining with normative data guidelines which level of care a patient would best benefit from treatment.
 The results of our audit is shared with the designated professional in a positive, constructive way to enhance the provider’s patient care, and to improve reimbursement responses from payers.